-U.S. extends ZTE reprieve on exports curbs until February 27
+U.S. extends ZTE reprieve on exports curbs until Feb.
+27

-WASHINGTON U.S. President-elect Donald Trump said on Thursday Ford Motor Co Executive Chairman Bill Ford Jr told him the automaker would not move production at a Kentucky plant to Mexico.

-HONG KONG Chinese telecoms equipment group ZTE Corp (000063.SZ) (0763.HK) said on Friday it has won a further reprieve to Feb.
+HONG KONG Chinese telecoms equipment group ZTE Corp said on Friday it has won a further reprieve to Feb.
 27 on export restrictions that were imposed on the company by the U.S. government.

 In March, the U.S. Commerce Department hit ZTE with some of the toughest-ever U.S. export restrictions for allegedly breaking sanctions against Iran but has since issued temporary reprieves on the curbs.